 How we each find the best ways to live a heart centered life

-Language is problematic when speaking about spiritual and healing work.
+Language can be problematic when speaking about spiritual and healing work.
 Someone recently said to me (paraphrasing), “I understand that being heart centered is important, but some people have bigger fish to fry on a day to day basis.”
 I have thought about that statement a lot over the past few days.
-It prompted so many questions that, because of numerous factors, didn’t get asked.
-The biggest reason I didn’t try to start a dialogue was because the initial exchange was on social media which, for me, is a problematic platform for experiencing deep, mutually respectful, truly clarifying dialogue.
-Still, that quick exchange prompted a lot of self-reflection (“Am I missing something?”
-“Do I need to do better, be clearer, be more….something?”) and provided important clarification for me about how I move forward.
+It prompted so many questions – “Am I missing something?”
+“Do I need to do better, be clearer, be more….something?” – and provided important clarification for me about how I move forward.

 What do I mean when I use the phrase, “heart centeredness”?
 What does healing and living through the heart mean to me?

 I talk a lot about heart-centeredness because when my teacher explained the role of the heart to me, my life turned upside down.
-I walked in a terrified, insecure, people-pleasing, anxiety-ridden person and left with a key to something life changing.
+I walked into that healing workshop a terrified, insecure, people-pleasing, anxiety-ridden person, and left with a key to something life changing.
 Ever since, my life continues to be changed through the explorations and lessons of the Heart.
 The whole of the subtle anatomy is an important teacher to be sure, and all aspects work together.
 The Heart is the Leader of the pack – or it can be, when we understand it and its role and how to access and live through it.
 When we learn to trust everything to it.

 The heart, when known experientially, and when deferred to in all areas, changes everything: perception and perspective, judgment, reactions and responses, emotions, thought forms, actions, beliefs, attitude.
 It changes our relationship to our own responses and internal experiences, as well as to external events and how we respond to them.
 It changes the way we engage in relationships with other people, how we view our individual places in the world, and how we see ourselves in relationship to each other – it creates a cohesiveness in a shocking, humbling, faith-filled way.
 The heart can be a diffuser of escalation and a doorway into honest inner examination.

 Heart centeredness has nothing to do with Valentine’s Day imagery, or any aspect of a faux spirituality.
 It is not about always maintaining an attitude of love and light and positivity.
 It is not about feeling good or happy.
-In fact, it is often disturbing the waters to show us how we might get out of our own way and experience more peace, able to be more compassionate.
+In fact, heart centeredness often disturbs the waters, showing us how we might get out of our own way and experience more peace, how we might be more compassionate.
 It is not all or only about learning to receive and give unconditional love.
 There is so much to explore before we could ever claim to have experienced that kind of love, that kind of Grace.
 The heart is about humility, trust, compassion, faith and surrender – experiencing these energies in a tangible, multi-dimensional, knock-us-on-our-ass way and then finding ourselves surprised because we realize we didn’t understand what humility, trust, compassion, faith, and surrender really were either.
 And this realization happens over and over again.
 It isn’t theoretical, it is demanding – compassionately demanding.